-In 1932, Dr. Burrill Crohn and two colleagues presented a paper to the American Medical Association describing the details of what we now call Crohn’s disease.
+In 1932, Dr. Burrill Crohn and two colleagues presented a paper to the American Medical Association describing the intricacies of what we now call Crohn’s disease — an inflammation of the digestive tract that can cause cramps, diarrhea, nausea, and other disruptive stomach issues.

-While there is no cure for Crohn’s, the goal of treatment is to reduce inflammation to put the disease into remission, and to keep it there.
+While there’s no cure for Crohn’s, the goal of treatment is to reduce inflammation to put the disease into remission and keep it there.

 Tumor necrosis factor, or TNF, is a protein that induces inflammation as part of an immune system response.
 Anti-TNF biologics work by targeting this protein to reduce its inflammatory properties.